 The journey of life will bring about many connections in relationships.
 There will be some relationships that will last a lifetime, but there will be other relationships in which God will deem that have ran their course.
 The “gift of goodbye” allows you to take in each encounter as a blessing or lesson from God in knowing that each person was aligned within our purpose even if their season with us ends.
-We can go through emotions of hurt, confusion, disappointment, and resentment when some family and friends are removed from our lives.
+We can go through emotions of hurt, confusion, disappointment, and resentment when we feel rejected.
+We feel abandoned when a spouse, partner, family member or friend decides to cut us out from their lives.
 Trust in God ever faithfully when he begins to make “withdraws”in our lives by removing people knowing that it’s all apart of His plan.

 Trust in the Lord with all your heart and lean not on your own understanding, in all your ways submit to him, and he will make your path straight.
 Proverbs 3: 5-6